 Random Access Memory, or RAM, is one of those crucial components in a PC build that a lot of people seem to either overlook or know nothing about.
-So how much RAM is enough, and do you really need to run Dual Channel to get the best performance while gaming?
+So how much RAM is enough, and do you really need to run dual channel to get the best performance while gaming?
 Let’s take a look!

 There’s been somewhat of a myth floating around that you absolutely have to run RAM in dual channel pairs (or more), or you’re doing it wrong.
-Although there is a performance increase (on paper and in benchmarks), it’s almost entirely unnoticeable while you’re gaming or doing pretty much any other real world task.
-Yep, “double the bandwidth!” sounds impressive, but it does almost nothing for gaming.
+And, well, that’s partially true.
+Although running a single stick is often cheaper, running a dual channel setup can gain you huge performance increases – depending on the game.

 Here’s a benchmark showing you what I mean thanks to the YouTube channel wolfgang:

 As you can see in the benchmark, there can be some pretty huge differences between single and dual channel RAM configs.
 Ideally, you want to run dual channel.
 But, a dual rank stick can offer benefits similar to dual channel – not quite as dramatic, but still better than a single channel of single rank.

 When you’re building a gaming PC on a smaller budget, you’re going to benefit way more by having a bigger upgrade path, especially if you’re using an mATX motherboard that only has 2 slots for RAM.
 Temporarily running 8GB of dual rank RAM in a single channel setup gives you the option for 16GB in dual channel.
 This would be better than kneecapping yourself with 8GB dual channel (2x4GB) and spending more to upgrade.
 However, the only time this would really be an issue is when your motherboard has less than 4 slots for RAM.